Rajinikanth: 1990–2010: Superstardom

-2002–2010: Struggles, resurgence and acclaim

 After a brief pause, Rajinikanth starred in Baba in 2002, for which he had also written the screenplay.
 Released with much fanfare and hype at the time, the film featured a story revolving around the reforming of a gangster, later revealed to be the reincarnation of the Hindu saint Mahavatar Babaji, and fights against political corruption.
 It fell short of market expectations and the high bids reportedly translated to heavy losses for the distributors.
 Rajinikanth himself repaid the losses incurred by the distributors.
 The film was received with comments such as "the bloom was off the rose" and that "the gold does not glitter any more".
 Pattali Makkal Katchi (PMK) leader S. Ramadoss condemned him for smoking and posing with beedis in the film.
 He was criticised for spoiling the Tamil youth by glorifying smoking and drinking.
 PMK volunteers attacked the theatres which screened the film and usurped film rolls and burned them.

 Two years later, Rajinikanth signed up for P. Vasu's Chandramukhi (2005), a remake of the Malayalam film Manichitrathazhu.
 Upon release the film was highly successful at the box office, and in 2007 it set the record of being the longest running Tamil film.
 Chandramukhi was also dubbed in Turkish and in German as Der Geisterjäger and released in the respective nations.
 Following Chandramukhi's release, it was reported that AVM Productions was set to produce a film directed by Shankar starring Rajinikanth – the largest collaboration yet for a Tamil film.
 The film was titled Sivaji and was released in the summer of 2007, following two years of filming and production.
 It became the first Tamil film to be charted as one of the "top-ten best films" of the United Kingdom and South Africa box offices upon release.
 Rajinikanth received a salary of ₹260 million, for his role in the film highest in his film career at that time.
 He received his sixteenth nomination for the Filmfare Award for Best Actor – Tamil for his performance in the film.
 During the production of Sivaji, Soundarya Rajinikanth announced her intention of producing a computer-generated imagery film starring an animated version of her father titled Sultan: The Warrior.
 The film was set for release in 2008, however, it entered development hell, and its development status would become unknown over the next few years.